CallumBoase/plasmic-supabase/README.md

 We provide general support for this package, as well as paid coaching & development in Plasmic & Supabase.

+## Only works with NextJS pages router - Loader API
+Important note: this repo currently only works with a Plasmic project that uses the NextJS pages router with the Loader API.

+Support for NextJS pages router with codegen will be added later.

 ## Installation

 ### 01 - in Plasmic web interface